 6 Strategies to handle tough conversations about career change

 - Provide a preview — “We need to talk” is one of the most anxiety-evoking phrases in the English language.
 At the same time, “I’m thinking of a making a career change” is a little too daunting.
 Without going into too much detail, summarize the topic of conversation.
-“Hey, I’d like to discuss some plans I’ve been exploring; can we set aside an hour or so after dinner on Tuesday to talk about them?” can help you and your partner or parent mentally prepare for a challenging conversation.
+“Hey, I’d like to discuss some plans I’ve been exploring; can we set aside an hour or so after dinner on Tuesday to talk about them?” can help you and your partner mentally prepare for a challenging conversation.

 - Find the right place — A neutral setting is usually the best bet for a potentially difficult conversation, rendering both parties on equal footing.
 While you may not want to discuss private matters in a public venue like a coffee shop, try talking in a park or along the beach, where you can enjoy the calming effects of nature and find the privacy conducive to your discussion.
 If the weather doesn’t cooperate, you might want to choose a common room in the house, like the kitchen or living room.
 Some people find the car a perfect place to talk; distractions are generally minimal, and the motion can be very soothing.